 This setting will be maintained even after closing and reopening Pathfinder.
 If mesh optimization is being enabled, Pathfinder provides an option to optimize all navigation geometry at once.

 3.3.
 Obstructions/Holes

-In Pathfinder, obstructions are modeled as holes in the navigation geometry.
+In Pathfinder, obstructions that permenantly block flow are modeled as holes in the navigation geometry.
 Holes can be created with an arbitrary polygonal shape or as thick walls.